Martin Quinlan, LONDON:

 The purchase of Helios will lift Oiltanking’s

 capacity of 1.37 million cm, and it also has a chemicals

 terminal.
 Vopak has 2.52 million cm of petroleum capacity in

 Demand for storage capacity in Singapore has been increasing

 for many years, driven in part by China’s growing

 imports, and fees have strengthened accordingly (PE

 Winter/11, p30).
-With no land available for new terminals, several bunker
+With no land available for new terminals,

-being constructed nearby in Johor, Malaysia
+capacity is also being constructed nearby in Johor, Malaysia

 facilities attracts a premium.